Our free Brain Tumour Information Pack has been designed to help you feel confident when discussing treatment and care options with your medical team.

 Brain tumours are graded 1-4 according to their behaviour, such as the speed at which they are growing, and how likely they are to spread into other areas of the brain.
+Over time, some brain tumour's behaviour can change and the tumour may become, or come back as, a higher grade tumour.

 Confirming the diagnosis of the different grades of brain tumours is done, where possible, by analysing cells from the tumour, taken during a biopsy or during surgery.
 A neuropathologist examines the cells in the laboratory, looking for particular cell patterns that are characteristic of the different types and grade of brain tumour.